* U.S. embassy in Yemen stormed, scuffles at Egypt embassy

 * Libya says arrests four in investigation of attack

-* U.S. sending two Navy destroyers toward Libya
+* U.S. sending Marines, two Navy destroyers toward Libya

 By Mohammed Ghobari and Edmund Blair

-SANAA/CAIRO, Sept 13 (Reuters) - Demonstrators attacked the U.S. embassies in Yemen and Egypt on Thursday in protest at a film they consider blasphemous to Islam, and American warships headed towards Libya after the U.S. ambassador there was killed in related violence this week.
+SANAA/CAIRO, Sept 13 (Reuters) - Demonstrators attacked the U.S. embassies in Yemen and Egypt on Thursday in protest at a film they consider blasphemous to Islam, and the United States sent warships toward Libya, where the U.S. ambassador was killed in related violence this week.

-In Libya, authorities said they had made four arrests in the investigation into the attack that killed ambassador Christopher Stevens and three other Americas in Benghazi on Tuesday.
+In Libya, authorities said they had made four arrests in the investigation into the attack that killed Ambassador Christopher Stevens and three other Americans in Benghazi on Tuesday.

-President Barack Obama has vowed to bring to justice those responsible for the Benghazi attack, which U.S. officials said may have been planned in advance, possibly by an al Qaeda-linked group.
+U.S. President Barack Obama, facing a new foreign policy crisis less than two months before seeking re-election, has vowed to bring to justice those responsible for the Benghazi attack, which U.S. officials said may have been planned in advance - possibly by an al Qaeda-linked group.

-The amateurish production, entitled the "Innocence of Muslims," and originating in the United States, portrays Mohammad as a womaniser, a homosexual and a child abuser.
+The amateurish production, entitled the "Innocence of Muslims," and originating in the United States, portrays the Prophet Mohammad as a womanizer, a homosexual and a child abuser.

-For many Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterisations have in the past provoked violent protests across the Muslim world.
+For many Muslims, any depiction of the Prophet is blasphemous and caricatures or other characterizations have in the past provoked violent protests across the Muslim world.

 Demonstrations spread further on Thursday, with U.S. embassies again the targets of popular anger among Muslims questioning why the United States has failed to take action against the makers of the film.

-Hundreds of Yemenis broke through the main gate of the heavily fortified U.S. embassy compound in the capital Sanaa, shouting "We sacrifice ourselves for you, Messenger of God."
+Hundreds of Yemenis broke through the main gate of the heavily fortified U.S. Embassy compound in Sanaa, shouting, "We sacrifice ourselves for you, Messenger of God."
 They smashed windows of security offices outside the embassy and burned cars.

 A security source said at least 15 people were wounded, some by gunfire, before the government ringed the area with troops.

-In Egypt, protesters hurled stones at a police cordon around the U.S. embassy in central Cairo after climbing into the embassy compound and tearing down the American flag.
-The state news agency said 13 people were hurt in violence which erupted late on Wednesday, following initial protests on Tuesday.
+In Egypt, protesters hurled stones at a police cordon around the U.S. Embassy in Cairo after climbing into the compound and tearing down the American flag.
+The state news agency said 13 people had been hurt in violence since late on Wednesday.

-Around 200 demonstrators gathered outside the U.S. embassy in Kuwait shouting slogans such as "God is great."
-They hoisted banners, one of which bread in English: "USA stop the bullshit.
+About 200 demonstrators gathered outside the U.S. Embassy in Kuwait and hoisted banners, one of which bread in English: "USA stop the bullshit.
 Respect us."

-The U.S. ambassador to Libya was killed during a protest against the film on Tuesday at the U.S. consulate in the eastern Libyan city of Benghazi when Islamists armed with guns, mortars and grenades staged military-style assaults on the mission and a safe house refuge.
+The U.S. ambassador to Libya was killed during a protest against the film when Islamists armed with guns, mortars and grenades staged military-style assaults on the Benghazi mission.

-A Libyan doctor at a Benghazi hospital said Stevens died of smoke inhalation.
-U.S. information technology specialist Sean Smith also died at the consulate, while two other Americans were killed when a squad of U.S. troops sent by helicopter from Tripoli to rescue diplomats from the safe house came under mortar attack.
+A Libyan doctor said Stevens died of smoke inhalation.
+U.S. information technology specialist Sean Smith also died at the consulate, while two other Americans were killed when a squad of security personnel sent by helicopter from Tripoli to rescue diplomats from a safe house came under mortar attack.